jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/troubleshooting.md

 ---
 title: Troubleshooting
-meta_title: Troubleshooting guide for Kendo UI Complete for ASP.NET MVC
+meta_title: Troubleshooting guide for UI for ASP.NET MVC
-meta_description: Find solutions for common problems which you may face while using Kendo UI Complete for ASP.NET MVC.
+meta_description: Find solutions for common problems which you may face while using UI for ASP.NET MVC
 slug: mvc-troubleshooting
 publish: true
 ---

 # Troubleshooting

-This page provides solutions for common problems you may encounter while working with Kendo UI Complete for ASP.NET MVC.
+This page provides solutions for common problems you may encounter while working with **UI for ASP.NET MVC**.
 In addition you could check the general [Kendo UI troubleshooting help topic](/getting-started/troubleshooting).

 ## JavaScript error that jQuery is unavailable or undefined